cbutler01/OIRE-Fuzzy-String/README.md

    - This will be the "Individual:-Name" and "Individual:-Department/office/
      place of work" columns in the Significant Impact survey.
 There should be new empty columns in columns D and F.
-   - This will be the "BC: Course Number" and "BC: Course Title" columns in the Best Course survey.
+   - This will be the "BC: Course Number", "BC: Course Title", "BC: Prof First Name", and "BC: Prof Last Name" columns in the Best Course survey.
 There should be new empty columns in columns E and G.
+8. For the Best Course survey, complete the prompted steps after phase 1.

 ## Running the Script
 Run the script with Python using the following syntax: `python FuzzyMatch.py`.